-In 1993, Prime Minister’s Rojgar Yojana or PMRY was created to focus on skill-based self-employment generation.
+In 1993, Prime Minister Rojgar Yojana or PMRY was created to focus on skill-based self-employment generation.
 The educated, unemployed youth, including women who lack resources for investing in a venture, are the target group for PMRY.
 This group stands to receive self-employment opportunities through subsidized financial assistance provided through PMRY to start their own ventures in the sectors of business and service, manufacturing, and trade.

-What Is The PMRY Loan Entails
+What Is PMRY Loan?

 The PMRY loan is a centrally sponsored scheme that covers both urban centers and rural areas.
-The PMRY loan has seen several amendments and modifications in its cost, eligibility and subsidy limits.
+The PMRY loan has seen several amendments and modifications in its cost, eligibility, and subsidy limits.
 Under this term loan, the target is to employ youth with the establishment of at least 7 lakh micro-enterprises.
 The scheme applies to all kinds of industrial, business, and service ventures.
 This includes agriculture and related operations, but is exclusive of direct agricultural activities like farming, buying fertilizer or manure, etc.

 The PMRY loan subsidy amount is limited to 15% of the project cost.
 This is limited to an upper ceiling of ₹12,500 per borrower.
 The margin money provided may vary from 5% to 16.25% of the total project cost to make the combined subsidy and margin contribution stand at 20% of the project cost.